vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 If you access ***localhost:8080/home*** you will see this page

 ![[Screenshot from 2024-04-03 17-13-55.png]]
-Lets add some styling on this page with tailwind:
+Let's add some styling on this page with tailwind:
 ```html
 	{% extends "root.html" %}